-Yes, clogged gutters can absolutely cause basement flooding.
+Yes, clogged gutters can cause basement flooding.
 In fact, clogged gutters and downspouts are actually a large contributor to foundation failure.
-Heavy amounts of water saturating the soil causes the soil to expand and damage the foundation walls.
+Water spills over the edges, and heavy amounts of water saturating the soil causes the soil to expand and damage the foundation walls.
 The expansion presses against the wall causing movement which ultimately cracks the foundation.

 A gutter is an aluminum, vinyl, steel, copper, or zinc channel drain that catches water runoff from a roof and carries it to a downspout to keep water from piling up next to the home.